Created: 02/27/2015 6:21 PM KAALtv.com

-NEW YORK (AP) — A Texas businessman and the estate of his brother must give up as much as $400 million after a civil jury found that they engaged in a massive fraud to evade taxes, a judge said in a ruling released Thursday.
+NEW YORK (AP) — A judge has ordered a prominent Texas businessman and his brother's estate to pay $299 million after a federal jury New in York found they engaged in a massive fraud to evade taxes.

 U.S. District Judge Shira Scheindlin (SHIHND'-lihn) issued a final order Thursday in the Securities and Exchange Commission's suit against Sam Wyly and the late Charles Wyly.
 It follows earlier orders and legal back and forth over calculating interest and other matters.

 A lawyer for the Wylys didn't immediately respond to messages Friday seeking comment.
 SEC official Andrew Ceresney says the agency is pleased with the judgment and will work to enforce it.